 Save this script as lj.py and run it with python lj.py (or singularity exec software.simg python3 lj.py if using Singularity containers).

 2.1 Installing binaries

-HOOMD-blue binaries are available as containers (Docker Hub, Singularity Hub) and for Linux and macOS via the hoomd package on conda-forge.
+HOOMD-blue binaries are available in the glotzerlab-software Docker/Singularity images and for Linux and macOS via the hoomd package on conda-forge.

-2.1.1 Using Singularity / Docker containers
+2.1.1 Singularity / Docker images